huggingface/blog/fhe-endpoints.md

 ### Running inferences

-Now, you can run inference on the Endpoint launching the script:
+Now, your users can run inference on the Endpoint launching the script:

 ```bash
 python play_with_endpoint.py